-Established in 2008, Be Green Solar specialises in the design and installation of solar, wind and micro-hydro renewable energy systems for Non-Governmental Organisations.
+Established in 2008, Be Green Solar specializes in the design and installation of solar, wind and micro-hydro renewable energy systems for Non-Governmental Organizations.

 The company was recently commissioned to improve the control systems of several solar plants in Haiti – a region left devastated by Hurricane Matthew which passed over in late 2017 leaving many towns and villages in the area badly damaged.